The 8 Healthiest Fermented Foods To Reduce Inflammation & Boost Your Mood

 Miso is a prominent ingredient in Asian cuisines for its savory umami flavor.
 It's also a source of iron, calcium, potassium, B vitamins, and complete protein.
 Because miso is fermented, it contains plenty of beneficial probiotic bacteria, too, including a strain of bacteria that's been linked to a reduction in symptoms of digestive issues like inflammatory bowel disease.

 Like miso, tempeh comes from fermented soybeans.
 It is a complete protein, making it an excellent option for vegans and vegetarians (and all people) and crucial for supporting muscle growth and repair.
 Tempeh is a favorite source of protein among plant-based dieters not only because of its nutritional profile but due to its ability to take on the flavor of whatever it's cooked with—much like tofu (but tofu isn't fermented).
 Tempeh may also help improve bone strength, reduce inflammation, and reduce cholesterol levels.

 Not sure how to cook with tempeh?
 Try this drool-worthy, takeout-style sesame tempeh with brown rice and broccoli.

-It's hard to go wrong with yogurt (unless you choose a sugar-loaded flavor) and choose yogurts with an active culture label.
-And like kefir, yogurt has been fermented with lactic acid bacteria, making it another excellent gut-friendly food choice.
+Like kefir, yogurt has been fermented with lactic acid bacteria, making it another excellent gut-friendly food choice.
 In fact, research15 has found that yogurt can increase the number of good bacteria strains in the gut.
 Why that's good?
-Research has also found that having fewer strains of good bacteria may increase the risk of certain illnesses, including type 2 diabetes, obesity, irritable bowel syndrome, and chronic inflammatory diseases.
+Research has also found that having fewer strains of good bacteria may increase the risk of certain illnesses16, including type 2 diabetes, obesity, irritable bowel syndrome, and chronic inflammatory diseases.

 Yogurt is also high in protein—Greek yogurt can have 18 to 20 grams per serving—and calcium, which makes it a wise choice for maintaining balanced blood sugar and boosting bone health.